Ensure enthusiasm through ball contact time, balanced success, knowledge and social interaction.

 Pre Academy Phase

 For the players who’ve been with us for a while as they embark on Junior football this is where we really start to see a huge development and the beginnings of understanding space, how to create it & how to deny it.
 We also starting to hone in and teach more detail into the ‘how’ and the ‘why’ for basic techniques ie; how we strike the ball with our laces, and why would we use that technique or how to drop the shoulder and why, building on confidence, understanding and decision making.
 Once comfortable we can also push these ages to try to achieve at a higher tempo and under pressure.
+Passing and receiving now a major focus.
 Everything is still lots of fun bit with added competitiveness, camaraderie and encouraging a desire to win.

 AGE 9 - 11

 The players should now well and truly be accustomed to competitive junior football.
 At these ages we start to really detail how, why and when.
 Receiving the ball under different types of pressure a major focus along with ball manipulation at a very high tempo.
 Plenty of touches of the ball under different levels of intensity, and ensuring the 1 v 1s and 2 v 2 duals.
-Body mechanics, control and fitness now to be considered for session plans.
+Body mechanics, control and fitness now to be considered for session.
 Expectations and demands are increased, we also start encouraging players to take responsibilities for decisions and ask them to try things, be creative and learn from outcomes.
-Winning 1 v 1 duals is now majorly important.
+Winning 1 v 1 duals is and high quality passing and receiving now majorly important.
 Learner behaviour and respectful conduct a huge part of every session too.
 Certain players will be in or around professional academies, we have sessions to support or try and open doors for the journey.
 Our coaching for this age group will have similar topics and style to that of a professional club programme.
 Ensuring desire, enthusiasm and a love of the game always top of the priority list.